DLLDN/DLLDN/Data Analysis Projects/Transaction Monitoring/README.md

 suspicious <- SAML_D[SAML_D$Is_laundering == TRUE, ]
 ```

 The query returned 9,873 entries which were potentially suspicious.
-This dataset will be the focus of the analysis and subsequent queries.
+These entries will be the focus of the analysis and subsequent queries.

 ## Total transaction amounts for laundering transactions over time